Confrontation at Borehamwood Vigil for Israeli Hostages

 It is wonderful to be able to celebrate the release of some Israeli hostages.
 Celebration of the release of loved ones ought to be permitted on each side.
 Though it seems not for Palestinians.

-Israeli national security minister, Itamar Ben-Gvir’s instructions to Israeli forces to prevent Palestinians from celebrating the release of Palestinians is inhumane.
+Israeli national security minister, Itamar Ben-Gvir’s instruction to Israeli forces to prevent Palestinians from celebrating the release of Palestinians is inhumane.

 Innocent or terrorist, surely their release should be accepted as a reason for their family and friends to celebrate.
 Why punish the loved ones?

 What message is this sending that it is not permitted?
-How does this serve the end to the conflict?
+How does this serve the end to the conflict and bring the hostages home?

 Though even if each side was granted freedom to rejoice in the releases, the conflict still rages on.